Hip-hop fashion: LGBT community and gender variance

-Hip hop has had a history of homophobia, only recently becoming more accepting of the LGBT community.
-Lyrics that openly use derogatory words such as "fag" or "dyke" have saturated the market, even being found in conscious rap, considered the most progressive section of hip hop.
+Hip-hop has had a history of homophobia, only recently becoming more accepting of the LGBT community.
+Lyrics that openly use derogatory words such as "fag" or "dyke" have saturated the market, even being found in conscious rap, considered the most progressive section of hip-hop.
 Marc Lamont Hill argues, "the progressive agendas of political rap artists such as Public Enemy, X-Clan, Paris, and Sista Souljah were strongly informed by radical Afrocentric, Black Islamic, and crude Black Nationalist ideologies that were openly hostile to queer identities".

-The hip hop genre has been traditionally viewed as a predominantly hyper-masculine community, with female artists adopting traits traditionally associated with men.
+The hip-hop genre has been traditionally viewed as a predominantly hyper-masculine community, with female artists adopting traits traditionally associated with men.
 Female artists such as Young M.A., Conscious Daughters, and Aaliyah have often dressed in clothing typically considered masculine, wearing baggy clothes and other traditionally masculine clothing items.

-However, men have also begun to explore reversing gender roles through their fashion choices.
-Artists like Kid Cudi, Lil Wayne, A$AP Rocky, Kanye West, Young Thug, and other self-identified straight men have made headlines for their androgynous dress.
-And while this style may seem new, it is not exclusive to recent times - even the early years of hip hop saw legends dressed in the disco styles of the era.
+However, male hip-hop artists have also challenged traditional gender roles through fashion.
+Artists like Kid Cudi, Lil Wayne, A$AP Rocky, Kanye West, Young Thug, and other self-identified straight men have made headlines for their androgynous clothing choices.
+This is not a recent development, with hip-hop artists in the genre's early years often dressed in the flamboyant disco styles of the time.

-Rappers like Lil Uzi Vert and Lil B have also challenged norms by redefining fashion in hip-hop.
-Their bold choices, from Uzi's avant-garde streetwear to Lil B's eclectic and gender-fluid styles, sparked conversations about self-expression and identity.
-Through their attire, they broke down stereotypes and embraced individuality, inspiring a new generation to embrace diversity in fashion.